Overview

 The algorithm shifts the center point in that direction and draws new samples around it.

-Step 5: Repeat Until Convergence¶
+Step 5: Repeat until convergence

 What we are solving for

-The calibration goal is to find the disease model parameters (a, b, c) — the values passed into EMOD that reproduce the observed epidemic.
-These are the final output of the calibration.
+The calibration goal is to find the disease model parameters (a, b, c) — the values

 The β₀, β₁, β₂, β₃ above are OptimTool's internal OLS regression coefficients.
 They approximate the fitness landscape for the current iteration to estimate which direction to move the search center.
 They are a navigation tool, not the end result, and are discarded after each iteration.